Oparilames/aNDAr-library/README.md

 # aNDAr library
 ## What it is
 This is the ‘a N-D Array library’, written in C++.
-It's purpose is to provide a easy interface to typesafe multidimensinal arrays with as little memory overhead---compared to C-arrays---as possible.
+It's purpose is to provide a easy interface to typesafe multidimensinal arrays with as little memory overhead—compared to C-arrays—as possible.

 ## Motivation